Refinitiv/refinitiv-ui/packages/elements/README.md

 # Element Framework

-Element Framework (EF) is a collection of elements that includes theming capability within the Refinitiv Workspace's design system.
+Element Framework (EF) is a collection of elements that includes theming capability within the LSEG Workspace's design system.
 The elements are a set of web components which is a standard web technology and can be utilized across all browsers.

 ## Usage